 - High School Division – grades 9-12

-These competitions will follow the traditional Swiss System, and allow for expanded participation within the three divisions.
+These competitions will follow the traditional Swiss System and allow for expanded participation within the three divisions.
 We will launch the season with the Annual TSD Chess Tournament in December to get everyone excited for chess.

-New this year, the K-2 Division will compete at the same time as their older peers at the District and Elementary Division Tournaments; however, there will be a coaching component woven into the competition.
+*The K-1 Division will compete at the same time as their older peers at the District and Elementary Division Tournaments; however, there will be a coaching component woven into the competition.
 Many of our young players are still learning the rules of chess and it is slowing or frustrating their enjoyment.
 This is a great opportunity to coach them through important rules as they relate to their match.
 You can think of this as lowering the hoops in basketball or shortening a golf course for those of us who can't drive 300 yards.
 There will be no coaching for a win; the intent is to contribute to the enjoyment of the competition and the lifelong love of chess.

 Location and schedules for all events: